kdroidFilter/AppwithAutoUpdater/README.md

-# Application Sample with Updater
+# Example Application with Updater

 This repository demonstrates how to use the **PlatformTools** library to implement self-updating functionality for desktop and Android apps.
 For more details about the library, visit [PlatformTools GitHub](https://github.com/kdroidFilter/Platform-Tools).